 The Kwanti culture is popular mostly in the Newari communities in the Kathmandu valley.
-It is believed that after working for the whole monsoon in the field with planting rice and other, farmers are caught from cold.
+It is believed that after working for the whole monsoon in the field planting rice and other, farmers are caught by the cold.
 By eating Kwanti, you will get rid of the cold and enjoy the festival season.
-Teej is close to Janai Purnima, then Dashain (the biggest festival in Nepal) and Deewali.
+Teej is close to Janai Purnima, then Dashain (the biggest festival in Nepal), and Deewali.

 About Janai Purnima Celebration

-Janai Purnima Festival or Celebration takes place in full moon day of August every year.
-This is a significant day for the Hindu devotees.
-They change their holy thread on their body and also put the thread on the wrist, just like the wrist watch.
-On this day, devotees visit the nearby temples and worship Gods and goddess.
+Janai Purnima Festival or Celebration takes place on the full moon day in August every year.
+This is a significant day for Hindu devotees.
+They change the holy thread on their body and also put the thread on the wrist, just like the wristwatch.
+On this day, devotees visit the nearby temples and worship Gods and goddesses.

 How to prepare Kwanti?

 First of all, heat the frozen ghee that you will use to cook Kwanti and temper jwano.
-Then start adding some of the tiny ingredients as, onion, ginger, garlic paste, turmeric, cumin, chili and coriander powder.
+Then start adding some of the tiny ingredients such as onion, ginger, garlic paste, turmeric, cumin, chili, and coriander powder.
 Then you mix the chopped tomatoes and mix well.
 When it offers aroma, put water and the sprouted beans.
-Then, boil it by giving the small heat.
+Then, boil it by giving small heat.
 Add salt according to your taste.
 Now, Kwanti is ready.